 Author: Laiza N. Otero, MSOD, Organization Development Consultant

 What’s a vision board?
 In a nutshell, a vision board is a visual representation of one’s desired future with the goal of “if I can see it I can achieve it.”
 One of the many things I love about vision boards is how they beautifully intersect with the philosophy of Appreciative Inquiry (AI).
-Following are some AI and vision board basics to help you celebrate 2018 and welcome 2019.
-Happy New Year!
+Following are a few AI and vision board basics to support you in envisioning and acting on your ideal path forward.

 AI is defined as a “cooperative, coevolutionary search for the best in people, their organizations, and the world around them…AI involves the art and practice of asking unconditionally positive questions that strengthen a systems’ capacity to apprehend, anticipate, and heighten positive potential” (Cooperrider & Whitney, 2005, p.
 8).
 More succinctly, AI offers a dialogic and strengths-based approach to change that challenges one to appreciate strengths (Discovery), dream what might be (Dream), envision possibilities (Design), and take action (Destiny).
 This is ideologically different from diagnostics models that focus on assessing deficits, threats, and root-causes and developing rigid prescriptions for “fixing” organizations.